NCI Budget and Appropriations

 Details about NCI’s research portfolio and grants that NCI is funding in the current fiscal year are available through several sources:

-- NIH RePORT Expenditures and Results (RePORTER) website provides data about specific intramural and extramural research projects supported by NCI and other NIH Institutes and Centers in the current fiscal year as well as previous years.
+- The NIH RePORT Expenditures and Results (RePORTER) website provides data about specific intramural and extramural research projects supported by NCI and other NIH Institutes and Centers in the current fiscal year as well as previous years.
 The website is updated weekly.

 - NCI’s Funded Research Portfolio (NFRP) website contains information about research grants, contract awards, and intramural research projects funded by the National Cancer Institute.
 This database is updated after the close of each fiscal year.
 NCI’s scientific organizations are asked to report their research funding according to specific research categories.
 The reports are combined to calculate the NCI funding totals for individual research areas and are published after review and verification.

-NCI Budget Fact Book is an annual report that provides a range of information and data from the previous fiscal year, from NCI program structure to research project grant numbers to extramural programs and historical trends.
+The NCI Budget Fact Book is an annual report that provides a range of information and data from the previous fiscal year, from NCI program structure to research project grant numbers to extramural programs and historical trends.

 Recent Trends in NCI Budgets